gitlabhq/gitlabhq/doc/operations/feature_flags.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/8240) in GitLab 12.2.
 > - [Made read-only](https://gitlab.com/gitlab-org/gitlab/-/issues/220228) in GitLab 13.4.

-In GitLab 13.0 and earlier, the **Rollout strategy** setting affects which users will experience the feature as enabled.
-Choose the percentage of users that the feature will be enabled for.
-The rollout strategy will have no effect if the environment spec is disabled.
+In GitLab 13.0 and earlier, the **Rollout strategy** setting affects which users experience the feature as enabled.
+Choose the percentage of users that the feature is enabled for.
+The rollout strategy has no effect if the environment spec is disabled.

 It can be set to: